-When Is a Business Legally Required to Install Access Ramps?
+At What Point Does a Business Become Legally Required to Install Access Ramps?

 Various persons or entities are required, up to the point of undue hardship, to provide accommodations for those with special needs.
 The mandates to provide such accommodations can be found within statutes such as the Human Rights Code, R.S.O.
 1990, c.
 H.19 (the "Code"), the Accessibility for Ontarians With Disabilities Act, 2005, S.O.
-2005, Chapter 11 (the "AODA"), as well as the common law decisions applicable thereto.
+2005, Chapter 11 (the "AODA"), as well as common law decisions.

 In the Application, the applicant made a number of allegations of discrimination and reprisal, which I have summarized:

 1. On July 5, 2016, the respondent dissolved the Town’s Accessibility Advisory Committee, of which the applicant was a member.

 2. In 2015, the Accessibility Advisory Committee had made recommendations with respect to accessible parking plans for the town.
 The respondent failed to implement them as agreed.